Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are good, the misinformed clues offer some ambiguity, and the fake clues are strong.
-This creates a balanced challenge.
+**Reasoning:** The informed clues are clear, but the misinformed clues add some productive confusion.
+The fake clues are designed to push the player away from 'animal'.
+Overall, it's a balanced difficulty.

 ---